vcunat/apkg/docs/install.md

 When you need CLI only, it's recommended to use `pipx` instead in `--editable` mode:

 ```
+pip3 install pipx
 pipx install -e .
 ```

-Upstream python discussions recommend `pip install --editable .` but that has the fatal flaw of currently not working with local `--user` install.
+Upstream python discussions recommend `pip3 install --editable .` but that has the fatal flaw of currently not working with local `--user` install.
 You can use it inside disposable container or a VM but I'd never taint my system python installation with a global install like that.